Orlando Ward: Between the wars

-During the quiet interwar period, he continued in field artillery, but was assigned posts like ROTC instructor at the University of Wisconsin–Madison (where Charles Lindbergh was one of his students).
+During the quiet interwar period, he continued to serve in the field artillery, but was assigned posts like ROTC instructor at the University of Wisconsin–Madison (where Charles Lindbergh was one of his students).
 Eventually, he became an instructor at the U.S. Army Field Artillery School at Fort Sill, Oklahoma, where he and others developed key forward observer procedures that made the U.S. Army's artillery effective in the upcoming war.
 He attended the United States Army War College from August 1935 until June 1936.
 While he was there he was promoted to lieutenant colonel on November 25, 1935.
 Shortly after his graduation, he assumed command of the 1st Battalion, 83rd Field Artillery Regiment, which he commanded for over eighteen months until being assigned to the War Department, where he served as a staff officer in a variety of roles for the next few years.

 World War II

 Ward was Secretary to General George C. Marshall, the U.S. Army Chief of Staff, from July 1939 to August 1941, a critical time of building up in preparation for the American entry into World War II.
 Ward assisted Marshall in finding the resources to build the military while political forces were fighting to keep the United States out of the war and to help Britain.
 He worked closely there with Walter Bedell Smith and Omar Bradley.
 While he was there he received a promotion to the temporary rank of colonel on December 23, 1940.
 On August 5, 1941 he was promoted again, now to the temporary rank of brigadier general, shortly before assuming command of the 1st Armored Brigade in September.
+He was later awarded the Legion of Merit for his services during this period, with the medal's citation stating the following: